tangentecode/obsidian-notes/computer-science/docs/basics/hashing/cryptographic-hash-functions.md

 	4.  **Fixed size**: The output hash is always the same length, no matter how large or small the input is.
 	5.  **Secure**: It’s extremely difficult to find two different inputs that produce the same hash (called a **collision**).

-- **Common uses:**
+### Common uses:

 1. **Password storage**: Instead of storing passwords, websites store their hashes for security.

-	2. **Data integrity**: To ensure files haven’t been tampered with, their hashes are checked.
+3. **Data integrity**: To ensure files haven’t been tampered with, their hashes are checked.

-	3. **Digital signatures**: Hashes help verify the authenticity of digital communications.
+1. **Digital signatures**: Hashes help verify the authenticity of digital communications.

+> Most well known cryptographic-hash-algorithm